NYARAS/azure-aks-masterclass/azure-aks-storage/azure-disks/README.md

 ### Delete (default)
 - With this setting, as soon as a PersistentVolumeClaim is deleted, it also triggers the removal of the corresponding PersistentVolume along with the Azure Disk.
 This means if you intend to retain the data as backup, then it will not be possible.
-#We will be surprised provided if we intended to retain that data as backup.

 ### Retain (Recommended)
 -  Disk is retained even when PVC is deleted